Nuggets vs. Timberwolves: Betting Trends, Record ATS, Home/Road Splits

 Nuggets Betting Records & Stats

-- In 52 of 82 games this season, Denver and its opponents have combined to total more than 224.5 points.
+- Denver and its opponents have gone over 221.5 combined points in 58 of 82 games this season.

-- The average point total in Denver's games this year is 228.3, 3.8 more than this matchup's over/under.
+- The average point total in Denver's outings this year is 228.3, 6.8 more than this matchup's over/under.

-- Denver has entered the game as favorites 61 times this season and won 43, or 70.5%, of those games.

-- Denver has a record of 19-6, a 76% win rate, when it's favored by -350 or more by bookmakers this season.
+- Denver has a record of 19-6, a 76% win rate, when it's favored by -350 or more by oddsmakers this season.

-- The Nuggets have a 77.8% chance to win this game based on the implied probability of the moneyline.

-- The Timberwolves have won in 21, or 48.8%, of the 43 contests they have been named as odds-on underdogs in this year.

-- Minnesota has a record of 1-3 when it is set as the underdog by +260 or more by oddsmakers this season.

-- Oddsmakers have implied with the moneyline set for this matchup that Minnesota has a 27.8% chance of pulling out a win.
+- Oddsmakers have implied with the moneyline set for this matchup that the Nuggets have a 77.8% chance to win.

 Nuggets vs. Timberwolves Over/Under Stats (Regular Season)